 ART AND ARCHITECTURE

 While some villas are located in more secluded and remote areas, others are nestled in the heart of local villages or sit lakeside in all their grandeur.
 At a quick glance, one can count more than seventy historic villas lining the lake that are easily accessible via designated pathways, boat, or ferry.
 A handful of the buildings are private, but most villas are open to visitors.
-Renowned villas such as Villa d’Este in Cernobbio or Villa Pliniana in Torno have hosted guests of Italian and European nobility, famous movie stars, and celebrated artists.
+Renowned villas such as Villa d’Este in Cernobbio or Villa Pliniana in Torno, both now luxury hotels, have hosted guests of Italian and European nobility, famous movie stars, and celebrated artists.
 If staying at one of the gorgeous villas of Lake Como, it is not unusual to be starstruck when crossing paths with a visiting celebrity.